-Table 3 shows coagulation test thresholds at trough (i.e. 20-24 hours after previous dose) that may be associated with an increased risk of bleeding.
-Please note: in the first 2-3 days after surgery there may be greater test variability therefore results should be interpreted with caution.^{3.4}
+Table 3 shows coagulation test thresholds at trough (i.e. prior to the next drug intake) that may be associated with an increased risk of bleeding.
+Please note: in the first 2-3 days after surgery there may be greater test variability therefore results should be interpreted with caution.